 A third reason is that they can be adjusted for a number of different heights up to 6 ft 10 inches in some cases (See Spinner NXT) and also be suitable for weights up to 300 lbs (dependent on model).

 Different Bike Weights

 Looking at the actual bikes that I’ve reviewed on this site there is a wide range of weights.
 The highest rated bike (not because of the weight) the Keiser M3i is a premium bike but is also one of the lightest bikes weighing in at 85 lbs due to a light flywheel – it does give a great stable workout experience but the riding motion is a little different to the standard spin bike.

 The Spinner Sport is another lightweight bike comparatively weighing in at 80 lbs with a flywheel weight of 31 lbs.
 This is a beginner bike but it will keep you stable and give a good ride all the same.

 The heaviest bike reviewed to date is the Sole SB900 weighing in at 160 lbs with a flywheel weight at 48 lbs and max user weight of 300 lbs.
-It is $700 cheaper than the Keiser but it is also rated well for a smooth natural pedaling motion and there is no concerns with it moving about as you ride it.
+It costs less than the Keiser but it is also rated well for a smooth natural pedaling motion and there is no concerns with it moving about as you ride it.
 For a heavy bike it does have some of the worst transport wheels as they are partially covered making it possible for them to get jammed in the pile of carpet.

 So the reasons for all that weight are to give you a smooth and steady ride that is similar to riding a bike outdoors.
 Which is interesting as note above much of the attention given to outdoor bikes is to make them as light as possible but there are different factors in play, in particular you don’t go anywhere when on you get on your spin bike!